Naturaily/Naturaily-netlify/_posts/2021-04-30-what-is-headless-e-commerce.md

 ---
-title: What Is Headless E-commerce?
+title: What Is Headless Commerce?
 description: >-
   If you’re wondering what is headless commerce, how it works, and why it’s better than a traditional platform for building an e-commerce website, we’ll help you understand all the intricacies of headless.
-slug: what-is-headless-ecommerce
+slug: what-is-headless-commerce
 layout: post
 date: '2021-04-30 12:53:35 +0200'
 category: E-commerce
 authors:
-  avatar: /assets/images/Marta-Sulikowska-blog.webp
+  avatar: /assets/images/Marta-Sulikowska-blog.png
   label: Marta Sulikowska
   slug: marta-sulikowska
   value: author-33